Now that your first publisher and tag config have been created, you can prepare for go-live.

 The onboarding checklist on your publisher page is your guide here.

-- You will need to deploy the publisher tag to your site (tag deployment)
+- You will need to deploy the Publisher Tag to your site (tag deployment)

 - Set up payment (depending on your ad server choices)